 Jeff is a great example of a filmmaker who has taken stock of his resources and is making the movie he can make this year.
 This is the important first step for anybody who wants to make movies.
 Nobody will do it for you.
 And it is best to stop making excuses and start pushing forward with your projects.

-If you are looking for more filmmaking information, you might want to grab a copy of my filmmaking book.
+If you are looking for more filmmaking information, you might want to download my filmmaking checklist.